Kitware/CMake/Help/manual/cpack.1.rst

 to be used can be selected through the :variable:`CPACK_GENERATOR` variable or through the command-line option :option:`-G <cpack -G>`.

-The **cpack** program is steered by a configuration file written in the :manual:`CMake language <cmake-language(7)>`.
+The :program:`cpack` program is steered by a configuration file written in the :manual:`CMake language <cmake-language(7)>`.
 Unless chosen differently through the command-line option :option:`--config <cpack --config>`, the file ``CPackConfig.cmake`` in the current directory is used.